 From Escondido - Go north on Broadway to Cougar Pass Road.

-From Valley Center – Take Valley Center Road south approximately ¼ mile and turn right at the Dixon Lake Filtration Plant access road.
+From Valley Center - Take Valley Center Road south approximately ¼ mile and turn right at Bevin Drive, then right again towards the humane society.

 Ample parking for equestrian trailers is available at the Valley Center Road entrance.
 For more information, contact the Dixon Lake Ranger Station at 760-839-4680.